dtcenter/MET/met/docs/Users_Guide/grid-stat.rst

     - List the gradient of the forecast and observation fields computed in the grid-x and grid-y directions where DX and DY indicate the gradient direction and size.

 The STAT output files described for **grid_stat** may be used as inputs to the Stat-Analysis tool.
-For more information on using the Stat-Analysis tool to create stratifications and aggregations of the STAT files produced by **grid_stat**, please see Chapter :ref:`stat-analysis`.
+For more information on using the Stat-Analysis tool to create stratifications and aggregations of the STAT files produced by **grid_stat**, please see :numref:`stat-analysis`.